 What are the benefits and risks of anticoagulant medicines?

-The benefit of taking warfarin or one of the newer medicines recommended by NICE is to reduce your risk of stroke.
+The benefit of taking warfarin or one of the newer medicines recommended by National Institute for Health and Care Excellence (NICE) is to reduce your risk of stroke.
 The main side-effect of these medicines is an increased risk of serious bleeding.

 Taking warfarin has a risk of bleeding and the dose of warfarin needs to be checked regularly.
 Therefore you will need to have regular blood tests if you are taking warfarin.
 If severe bleeding does happen, an injection of vitamin K will help to stop the effect of warfarin and so help to stop the bleeding.

-The newer medicines (dabigatran, apixaban and rivaroxaban) also increase the risk of bleeding but you will not need to have regular blood tests.
-Apixaban and rivaroxaban currently have no treatment to stop the effect of these medicines if you do have severe bleeding.
-Dabigatran can be reversed quickly with Idarucizumab (Praxbind).
-However Apixaban and rivaroxaban do not stay in your body as long as warfarin does.
-This mean that any problem with bleeding disappears more quickly.
+The newer medicines (dabigatran, apixaban, rivaroxaban and edoxaban) also increase the risk of bleeding but you will not need to have regular blood tests.
+Apixaban, rivaroxaban and edoxaban currently have no treatment to stop the effect of these medicines if you do have severe bleeding.
+Dabigatran can be reversed quickly with idarucizumab (Praxbind).
+However, edoxapan has a lower risk of serious bleeding than warfarin.
+Apixaban and rivaroxaban do not stay in your body for as long as warfarin does.
+This mean thats any problem with bleeding disappears more quickly.
 Usually in 12-24 hours.

-An operation can be used to reduce the risk of stroke for people with AF.
+An operation can be used to reduce the risk of stroke for people with atrial fibrillation (AF).
 The operation is called left atrial appendage occlusion and closes a pouch in the heart, called the left atrial appendage.